Debian installation

 -

-If necessary (they might be already installed on your system), install the unattended-upgradesandapt-listchangespackages.
+unattended-upgradesandapt-listchangespackages.
 Also install thepowermgmt-basepackage.
-It will allow to skip updates if the system is running on battery.apt-get install unattended-upgrades apt-get install apt-listchanges apt-get install powermgmt-base
+It will allow to skip updates if the system is running on battery.apt-get install unattended-upgrades apt-get install apt-listchanges apt-get install powermgmt-base -

 Logs of upgrades performed are recorded in /var/log/unattended-upgrades.
 After a day or two that Unattended Upgrades have been setup, it’s recommended to check these logs.